Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Sensitivity of thermodynamic characteristics to anisotropies

 \subsection{Magnetization}

-In Figs.\ref{FIGMAG} the uniform magnetization $M(T)$ and $M_{\bot}^{2}(T)$ are presented for various values of $\gamma$ and $\gamma'$ vs temperature.
-It is seen that the EA interaction modifies both of these quantities mainly at low temperatures ($T\leq T_c$) (Figs.\ref{FIGMAG} (a), (c)).
+In Figs.\,\ref{FIGMAG} the uniform magnetization $M(T)$ and $M_{\bot}^{2}(T)$ are presented for various values of $\gamma$ and $\gamma'$ as a function of temperature temperature.
+It is seen that the EA interaction modifies both of these quantities mainly at low temperatures ($T\leq T_c$) (Figs.\,\ref{FIGMAG}(a), (c)).
 As to the DM interaction its effect is twofold.
-At low temperatures it enhances $M$ as well as $M_{\bot}$ and, in contrast to EA interaction, it prevents the staggered magnetization from vanishing at $T\geq T_c$.
-Thus, taking into account of DM anisotropy, at least in the linear form as in \re{Hbde} within MFA, is inevitable in description of experimental data on $M_{\bot}$, reported by Tanaka \emph{et al.} many years ago \ci{Tanasca2001}.
+At low temperatures it enhances $M$ as well as $M_{\bot}$ and in contrast to EA interaction, it prevents the staggered magnetization from vanishing at $T\geq T_c$.
+Thus, taking into account of DM anisotropy, at least in the linear form as in Eq.\,\re{Hbde} within MFA, is inevitable in the accurate description of experimental data on $M_{\bot}$, reported by Tanaka {\it et al.}\ci{Tanasca2001}.

-\subsection{Heat capacity at constant field, $C_H$}
+\subsection{Heat capacity at constant field $C_H$}

-In the presence of BEC the heat capacity exhibits following specific features \begin{itemize} \item Its dependence on temperature has a well known "$\lambda-$ shape" \ci{huangbook} which was firstly observed in superfluid helium \ci{hill}; \item Near absolute temperature, $C_V(T)$ behaves like $C_V(T)\propto T^3$, due to a linear energy dispersion, responsible for the superfluidity; \item Near the critical temperature $C_V$ has a discontinuity, i.e. $\Delta C_V\equiv\ds\lim_{\epsilon\rightarrow 0} [C_V (T_c-\epsilon )-C_V (T_c+\epsilon )]\neq 0$ which is expected for a second order phase transition \ci{Landau} \end{itemize} To study these features of the heat capacity of triplons at a constant magnetic field and in the presence of anisotropies, we evaluate $C_H (T)$ for the case of only EA and DM anisotropies, and present them in Fig. 5(a) and Fig.5(b), respectively.
-Firstly, it is seen that in both cases of low and high temperature behavior of $C_H(T)$ is not modified significantly, almost coinciding with the case without anisotropy (solid lines in Figs.5a,b,c).
+In the presence of BEC the heat capacity exhibits the following specific features. \begin{itemize} \item Its dependence on temperature has a well known $\lambda$-shape\ci{huangbook} which was first observed in superfluid helium\ci{hill}. \item Near absolute zero, $C_V(T)$ behaves like $C_V(T)\propto T^3$, due to a linear energy dispersion, responsible for the superfluidity. \item Near the critical temperature $C_V$ has a discontinuity, i.e., $\Delta C_V\equiv\ds\lim_{\epsilon\rightarrow 0} [C_V (T_c-\epsilon )-C_V (T_c+\epsilon )]\neq 0$ which is expected for a second order phase transition\ci{Landau}. \end{itemize} In the present work to study these features of the heat capacity of triplons at constant magnetic field and in the presence of anisotropies, we evaluate $C_H (T)$ for the case of only EA anisotropy, (see Fig.5(a))\footnote{$C_H $ in the presence of DM anisotropy will be discussed in a separate paper. }.
+Firstly, it is seen that in both cases of low and high temperatures, behavior of $C_H(T)$ is not modified significantly, almost coinciding with the case without anisotropy (solid lines in Fig.\,5(a)).
 That is the anisotropies are prominent mainly in the critical region.
-Further, EA interaction leaves the famous $\lambda$-shape almost unchanged (Fig.5 (a)).
+Further, EA interaction leaves the famous $\lambda$-shape almost unchanged (Fig.\,5(a)).
+Actually, in the presence of EA anisotropy, there is a definite point $T_c$ where $\rho_0(T=T_c)=0$, which separates BEC and normal phases.
+This leads to a sharp maximum in the specific heat (see Fig.\,5(a)), as in the case of a pure BEC without any anisotropy (solid line in Fig.\,5(a)).